-CCJ policy 214.4.1 and procedures demonstrate compliance.
+PCCC policy 214 and procedures demonstrate compliance with the standard.

 Standard 047 Inmate Work

 Correctional facilities may require sentenced inmates to perform work.
 Correctional facilities may not require a pretrial detainee to perform work except routine general housekeeping duties.
 Correctional facilities may allow a pretrial detainee to perform work only upon the request or consent of the pretrial detainee.
 Correctional facilities shall provide safety training to inmates prior to work assignment.
 Correctional facilities shall maintain documentation of the training.
 Correctional facilities' health care providers shall provide the inmate a medical screening prior to assignment to work.